ThiagoCF05/PraatSegmentation/README.md

 python main.py src dest

-"src" is the directory where the .wav and .TextGrid file(s) are.
+"src" is the directory where the .wav and a .TextGrid file(s) are.
 Both .wav and .TextGrid files should have the same name.

-"dest" is the directory where the segmented chunks shoul be writeen.
+"dest" is the directory where the segmented chunks should be written.